 - J.D.
 Benjamin Cardozo School of Law-Yeshiva University; B.A. with Departmental Honors, Harpur College S.U.N.Y Binghamton.

 - Bar Memberships: N.Y.
-Bar; Federal Bars: U.S. District Court for the District of Puerto Rico, U.S. District Court for the Southern District of N.Y., U.S. District Court for the Eastern District of N.Y., U.S. District Court for the Eastern District of Michigan and the U.S. Court of Appeals for the First Circuit.
+Bar; Federal Bars: U.S. District Court for the District of Puerto Rico, U.S. District Court for the Southern District of N.Y., U.S. District Court for the Eastern District of N.Y., U.S. District Court for the Eastern District of Michigan and the U.S. Court of Appeals for the First & Second Circuits.